 - Input Yield Strengths at the temperature from ASME BPVC code Section II Part D Table Y1.

 - Calculate the Bolt Area (Ab) as shown below and input it in the required place:

-Bolt area, Ab is the total cross-sectional area of the bolts at the root of thread or section of least diameter under stress.
+Bolt area, Ab is the total cross-sectional area of the bolts at the root of the thread or section of least diameter under stress.

 Bolt Area Calculation for NC method